visualizenews/corona/index.markdown

   introduction: ''
   explanation: ''
 - template: text-blocks
-  title: It all started on January 31
+  title: 'It all started on 31st January '
-  text_block: "On January 31, the Italian media reported the first cases of Covid-19
+  text_block: "On 31st January, the Italian media reported the first cases of Covid-19
     in Italy: **a Chinese couple from Wuhan** who fell ill while in Rome.\n\nThey were quickly hospitalised and isolated, and the Italian health authorities started tracing their path back to understand who they had been in contact with.
 The result